Typeform/js-api-client/README.md

 - Returns form responses and date and time of form landing and submission.
 - `uid`: Unique ID for the form.
 - `pageSize`: Maximum number of responses.
 Default value is 25.
 Maximum value is 1000.
+- `page`: Set to `"auto"` to automatically fetch all pages if there are more.
+It fetches with maximum `pageSize: 1000`.
+The `after` value is ignored when automatic paging is enabled.
+The responses will be sorted in the order that our system processed them (instead of the default order, `submitted_at`). **Note that it does not accept numeric value to identify page number.**
 - `since`: Limit request to responses submitted since the specified date and time.
 In ISO 8601 format, UTC time, to the second, with T as a delimiter between the date and time.
 - `until`: Limit request to responses submitted until the specified date and time.
 In ISO 8601 format, UTC time, to the second, with T as a delimiter between the date and time.
 - `after`: Limit request to responses submitted after the specified token.
 If you use the `after` parameter, the responses will be sorted in the order that our system processed them (instead of the default order, `submitted_at`).